-I recently took Big A to the hairdresser, and, as usual, she didn’t want to get her hair washed.
-The hairdresser kept pushing it until I finally said, “Maybe there’s something we could entice you with, sweety.”
-While I was quickly brainstorming a reward, like a book, the hairdresser quickly chimed in with, “A lollipop — you can’t have a lollipop unless you get your hair washed.”
+When my daughter (Big A) was 4, I took her to the hairdresser.
+As usual, she didn’t want to get her hair washed.
+The hairdresser kept pushing it until I finally said, “Maybe there’s something we could entice you with, sweetie.”
+While I was quickly brainstorming a reward, like a book, the hairdresser quickly chimed in with, “A lollipop — you can’t get a lollipop unless you get your hair washed.”

-“Yes, sweety,” I replied.
+“Yes, sweetie,” I replied.
 The hairdresser glared at me, with a look of disbelief, and I told her that as a dietitian I can’t use food as a reward and then apologized.

-But the real question, and the purpose of this post, is what does this do for kids’ relationship with food in the super long run?
-You know, when they are adults making their own food decisions.
+But the real question is what does this do for kids’ relationship with food in the long run?

-A 2003 study in Eating Behaviors, 122 adults were asked about their current eating habits along with their memories about food rules as kids.
+I found two studies look at the long-term effect of instrumental feeding.
+In a 2003 study in Eating Behavior 122 adults were asked about their current eating habits along with their memories about food as kids.
 The adults who recall parents using food to control behavior through reward and punishment were more likely to use dietary restraint (restricting food practices such as dieting) and binge eat.

 A second study in 2014 with 165 undergraduate students showed that instrumental feeding in childhood mediated the relationship between binge eating in response to negative affect.
 In other words, those who were instrumentally fed as kids were more likely to binge eat in response to negative emotions (AKA emotionally eat).

 While these studies can’t prove cause and effect, it makes you think about the learned association kids make when it comes to food.
 And how they carry this with them into their adult lives.